anthonylouismorton/FitTest/README.md

 ## Description

-This project is a fit test database where users can store respirator fit tests for multiple companies and their employees.
-Users are able to add respirator makes and models and create quantitative or qualitative fit tests for indiviudal employees.
-This allows the users to identify the types of respirators an employee is allowed to wear and what protocols were used for each test.
-This database is great for companies that provide respiratory protection testing services.
-This can also be adapated to individual companies with different sections who need to track personnel respiratory fit tests for OSHA compliant reasons.
+This project is a comprehensive fit test database that empowers users to efficiently manage respirator fit tests for multiple companies and their employees.
+Users have the flexibility to add respirator makes and models, as well as create both quantitative and qualitative fit tests for individual employees.
+This enables users to establish a clear record of the types of respirators an employee is authorized to wear and the specific protocols employed during each test.
+This versatile database is particularly valuable for companies providing respiratory protection testing services, offering a user-friendly solution to maintain compliance with OSHA standards.
+It can also be easily adapted to meet the unique needs of individual companies with varying divisions, ensuring they can effectively monitor personnel respiratory fit tests for regulatory compliance.

 ## Database Diagram